-As a guest conductor, Yoel Gamzou has worked with the jOpera Jennersdorf Festivalsommer in Austria (Carmen), and symphony orchestras such as Bamberger Symphoniker, Deutsches Symphonie-Orchester Berlin, Belgrade Philharmonic Orchestra, Deutsches Radio-Sinfonieorchester, Hamburger Symphoniker, Mozarteum Orchester Salzburg, Sinfonieorchester St. Gallen, Sinfonie Orchester Aachen, Jena Philharmonie, Belgrade Philharmonic, Malaysian Philharmonic, Israel Philharmonic among others.
-He also works regularly with the Stuttgarter Philharmoniker, with whom he enjoys a very close connection.
+As a guest conductor, Gamzou has worked with symphony orchestras such as the Bamberger Symphoniker, Deutsches Symphonie-Orchester Berlin, Belgrade Philharmonic Orchestra, Frankfurter Museumsorchester, Deutsches Radio-Sinfonieorchester, Hamburger Symphoniker, Stuttgarter Philharmoniker, Mozarteum Orchester Salzburg, Sinfonieorchester St. Gallen, Sinfonieorchester Aachen, Jena Philharmonie, Belgrade Philharmonic, Malaysian Philharmonic, and Israel Philharmonic among others.

-Yoel Gamzou has had a special relationship with Gustav Mahler’s music from the time he was a small boy.
-He initially drew international attention at International Gustav Mahler Conducting Competition when, as a 19-year old, he was awarded the competition’s “Special Prize“.
-In 2010, Gamzou garnered further international recognition when his completion of Mahler’s unfinished 10th Symphony was published by Schott Music.
-Both the premiere in Berlin and the concert tour which followed in 2011, with Gamzou conducting his IMO, were highly acclaimed by Mahler experts, the press and audiences.
+Gamzou has had a special relationship with Gustav Mahler’s music from the time he was a small boy.
+He initially drew international attention at the International Gustav Mahler Conducting Competition when, as a 19-year old, he was awarded the competition’s “Special Prize“.
+In 2010, Gamzou garnered further international recognition when his completion of Mahler’s unfinished 10th Symphony was premiered and published by Schott Music.
+Both the premiere in Berlin and the concert tour which followed in 2011 – with Gamzou conducting his IMO – were highly acclaimed by Mahler experts, the press, and audiences.
 A live-recording of the tour’s final concert at the Berlin Philharmonie was released on the WERGO label in Germany.
 Gamzou’s realization of Mahler’s 10th Symphony continues to be performed around the world, often with Gamzou himself conducting.

-The recipient of various prizes and awards, Gamzou has been honored with the ECHO Klassik Award in the category emerging artist of the year “conductor“.
-In November 2017, the prestigious “Princess Margriet Award” of the European Cultural Foundation in March 2013, and the Berenberg Culture Prize (Hamburg) in February 2012.
-The press have referred to him as a “breathtaking sensation” (Hamburger Abendblatt), an “unshakeable, radical, uncompromising, possessed genius” (Frankfurter Allgemeine Zeitung), and as „unerhört gekonnt“ (Opernwelt).
+Gamzou is the recipient of various prizes and awards, including: the ECHO Klassik Award in the category emerging artist of the year “conductor” in November 2017; the prestigious “Princess Margriet Award” of the European Cultural Foundation in March 2013; and the Berenberg Culture Prize (Hamburg) in February 2012.
+The press have referred to him as a “breathtaking sensation” (Hamburger Abendblatt), an “unshakeable, radical, uncompromising, possessed genius” (Frankfurter Allgemeine Zeitung), and as “outrageously talented” (Opernwelt).

 (Please discard any previously dated material.
 The text may not be abridged or altered without the prior consent of ARSIS Artist Management.)